RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 the upgrade includes fundamental changes in the CRDB protocol so you must upgrade your CRDBs to use the new CRDB capabilities.
 This is an exceptional case and no similar upgrades are expected.

-CRDB protocol is backward-compatible, which means that RS 5.4.2 CRDB instances that use the new protocol can understand write-operations that come from instances on nodes with RS versions below 5.4.2.
+CRDB protocol is backward-compatible, which means that RS 5.4.2 CRDB instances that use the new protocol can understand write-operations that come from instances on clusters installed with RS versions below 5.4.2.
 However, the protocol is not forward-compatible, so CRDB instances with the old protocol cannot understand write-operations of instances with the newer protocol version.
 As a result, after you upgrade the CRDB protocol on one instance,